Yashdew/audio-to-CSV/README.md

 # audio-to-CSV
 Speech Recognition for creating Datasets

-Thing to write in CMD
+Things to write in CMD

 1-> pip install virtualenv